-This document, named "Use Cases Definition and Requirements Document v1", is elaborated as part of Task 2.4 - Reference Scenarios and Pilot Operations Specifications and KPIs and presents the first version of the SPHINX application scenarios and use cases (UC).
+This document, named "Use Cases Definition and Pilot Overview Document v3", is elaborated as part of Task 2.4 - Reference Scenarios and Pilot Operations Specifications and KPIs and presents the final version of the SPHINX application scenarios and use cases (UC).
 Whereas the application scenarios address the new healthcare landscape crafted by the digital transformation of systems, processes and organisations, the use cases describe representative situations concerning cybersecurity incidents (attacks) affecting the healthcare assets.
-The cyber security incidents here-in address healthcare providers (e.g., hospitals and care centres) as well as industry and services' providers (e.g., IT providers, medical device manufacturers, security consultants), identifying a list of preventative and mitigation measures to safeguard critical healthcare assets and reduce potential negative impact.
-The application scenarios and use cases are the foundation for understanding and defining the SPHINX system, from a functional and technical perspective, as well as the SPHINX pilots aiming to test and validate the SPHINX system in real-life conditions, to ascertain its contribution to assess and reduce cyber risks in healthcare organisations to protect privacy, data and infrastructures.
+The cybersecurity incidents herein address healthcare providers (e.g., hospitals and care centres) as well as industry and services' providers (e.g., IT providers, medical device manufacturers, security consultants), identifying a list of preventative and mitigation measures to safeguard critical healthcare assets and reduce potential negative impact.
+The application scenarios and use cases are the foundation for understanding and defining the SPHINX system, from a functional and technical perspective, as well as the SPHINX pilots aiming to test and validate the SPHINX system in real-life conditions, in order to ascertain its contribution to assess and reduce cyber risks in healthcare organisations so as to protect privacy, data and infrastructures.
 Importantly, the use cases facilitate the understanding of the added-value of the SPHINX toolkit in relevant cyber incident situations, allowing for the clarification of the benefits and positive impact brought by SPHINX.